Energy Management for Schools

 An online Monitoring and Reporting (M&R) system has been developed so schools can report their annual energy consumption, which is required under legislation.
 The system will generate a scorecard for your school.
 This will show you a graph of your annual energy use so you can easily see if it is going up, down or staying the same.
 This can help you with your energy audit for your Green Flag.

-- Scorecards are available now via the online system.
+- Scorecards will be available to view via the online system from 24th September 2021.

 Investment Opportunities for Schools